TarheelGrad1998/files/README.md

 1. Create a folder in your `config` directory (normally where your configuration.yaml file lives) named `custom_components`
 2. Create a folder in your `custom_components` named `files`
 3. Copy the 3 files (_init_.py, manifest.json, and sensor.py) into the `files` folder
+4. Restart Home Assistant
-4. Create a folder in your `WWW` folder named `images` (or any other name, but be sure to use the proper name below)
+5. Create a folder in your `WWW` folder named `images` (or any other name, but be sure to use the proper name below)
-5. Add your images/videos to this folder
+6. Add your images/videos to this folder
-6. Add the files sensor to your configuration.yaml file
+7. Add the files sensor to your configuration.yaml file
     ```yaml
     - sensor
         - platform: files